ebzzry/ebzzry.github.io/src/quotes.md

   ―Stacey Charter

-* “Sometimes the healing is in the aching.”<br>
-  ―Anonymous

-* “Remember that sometimes not getting what you want is a wonderful stroke of luck.”<br>
-  ―Dalai Lama XIV

 * “The first step towards getting somewhere is to decide that you are not going to stay where you are.”<br>
   ―J.P.
 Morgan